lhypds/pdfmd/README.md

 ```

 - `-c` for enable crop, if no image in file no need crop.
 - `-i` for input file.
 Input can be multiple files or folder.
+Example: `-i file1.pdf -i file2.pdf`.
    If input is a folder it will loop all PDFs in the folder.
 - The output will be a Markdown file with many PNG files.
 - This can be used as generative AI's input.